One minute guide: Supervision

 What we have in Leeds

-Why is supervision important
+Why supervision is important

-• Ensure that performance and practice, including safeguarding, is competent, accountable and soundly based in research and practice knowledge;
+• ensure that performance and practice, including safeguarding, is competent, accountable and soundly based in research and practice knowledge

-What are the key functions of supervision
+The key functions of supervision

-To provide reflective space for the supervisee to discuss and work through the personal impact of their role and responsibilities.
+To provide a reflective space for the supervisee to discuss and work through the personal impact of their role and responsibilities.
 This should include support to address the emotional impact of the work where required.

 Quality assurance